armelsoubeiga/FasoBiere/README.md

 # fasobiere-classification

-web application to classified beer bottle from Burkina Faso using Heroku and Tensorflow framework
+Web application to classified beer bottle from Burkina Faso using Heroku and Tensorflow framework.
+An application for classifying beer categories in Burkina Faso.
+Model developed with Tensorflow and deployed on Heroku with Flask.